-The first article about the creation of IPSA, published in UNESCO Courrier in November 1949.
+The first article about the creation of IPSA, published in the UNESCO Courier in November 1949.

-Today, IPSA publications, including the International Political Science Review, International Political Science Abstracts, World Political Science, and the IPSA Portal, seek to meet the needs of political scientists in different parts of the world.
-IPSA also organizes various Summer Schools for students and young researchers in collaboration with prominent universities and offers free IPSAMOOC (Massive Open Online Course) on its website!
+Today, IPSA publications, International Political Science Review and International Political Science Abstracts, as well as the IPSA Portal, seek to meet the needs of political scientists in different parts of the world.
+IPSA also organizes various Summer Schools for students and young researchers in collaboration with prominent universities and offers free IPSAMOOC - Massive Open Online Course - on its website.